 (c) Audio Interchange File Format (AIFF)

-Similar to WAV, which is developed by Microsoft and IBM, and largely intended for use on Windows, the AIFF format is an in-house format developed by Apple for its Mac lineup.
+Similar to WAV, which Microsoft and IBM developed and largely intended for use on Windows, the AIFF format is an in-house format developed by Apple for its Mac lineup.
 Much like WAV for Windows, AIFF is a container for Apple, which can hold different kinds of audio formats.
 However, more than anything, it is a wrapper for the PCM format, specifically for the Mac.

 Note: Both WAV and AIFF are also compatible with Mac and Windows, respectively.